ChuckHill2/VideoLibrarian/Readme.md

 In some editors the soft-hyphen is not visible.
 If so, use another text editor like *Notepad*.

 ### Features
+- Wherever you left off when you exit the app is the same when you restart the app.
+This includes the size and position of the app window, sort and filter states as well as the last scroll position.

+- Movie tiles flow from left to right, top to bottom.

 - Multiple root media folders may be defined.
-Available through menu File-\>Settings…
+Available through menu File-\>Settings

 - Automatically downloads missing movie information from the internet and caches it for faster startup.

 - Error/status text log.
-Available through menu File-\>Status Log…
+Available through menu File-\>Status Log… The viewer to use may be defined in File-\>Settings.
+The default is *Notepad*.

--   3 different video info item (aka UI ‘tile’) sizes.
-Available through menu View.
+- 3 different video info item (aka UI ‘tile’) sizes (small, medium, & large).
+Available through the *View* menu.

 - Sort tiles by multiple properties.

 - Filter tiles by multiple properties.

+- When sorting and filtering, all effort is made to keep the current tile in visible in the window.

 - Maximum supported videos is 3200.
-Additional videos are ignored.
-See log for details.
+Additional movies are quietly ignored and a warning is written to the log.
 Note that each entire TV-Series count as one ‘movie’.

--   Scrolling is supported by clicking and dragging on the scrollbar, mouse wheel, and keyboard arrow keys, Home, End, PageUp, PageDown and Alt-arrow keys.
+- Scrolling is supported by clicking and dragging on the scrollbar, mouse wheel, and keyboard arrow keys, Home, End, PageUp, PageDown and
+  Alt-arrow keys.
 Arrow keys scroll by 1/10 height (or width) of the current tile.
 Alt-arrow keys scroll by 1 pixel.

+- Managing your movies is straightforward where one folder = one movie.
+This makes adding/removing/property-editing easy.

+- This is not a Web App.
+Movies must reside on a local drive/usb drive/network drive.

+- This App only runs on Windows 7 thru Windows 11.

+- Executable is not 'installed'.
+Just copy app (and 2 optional companion apps) to the folder of your choice.
+  The Windows registry is not used, nor any other folders (except movie source folders) so uninstalling is as simple as deleting the executables.

+- Only supports movies and home/personal video clips.
+No audio or image files.

 - Clicking on title opens the video in your video player (as defined in File->Settings).

 - Clicking on the description (or small tile body), opens the full summary in a popup window.

 - Clicking on the location opens containing folder in Windows Explorer.

 - Clicking on the “IMDB” icon, opens the IMDB movie page in your browser (as defined in File->Settings).

 - Clicking on the “Watched” checkbox, marks the video as ‘previously viewed’ and also shows date viewed.
   One can also filter and sort on this property.

 - Clicking on the poster will blow up the tile so it fits the full screen (Large tiles only).
   Click anywhere on the full screen image exits the fullscreen mode.
 Useful when sitting on the couch.

 ### Screenshots